-This policy applies to all staff, patients, families and visitors of the ROHCG including the Institute for Mental Health Research (IMHR), Royal Ottawa Volunteer Association (ROVA) and the Royal Ottawa Foundation for Mental Health (ROFMH).
-This policy applies to all activities that occur while on workplace premises or while engaging in off-site activities or social events and social media associated with the ROHCG.
+This policy applies to all staff, patients/clients, families and visitors of the ROHCG including the Institute for Mental Health Research (IMHR), Royal Ottawa Volunteer Association (ROVA) and the Royal Ottawa Foundation for Mental Health (ROFMH).
+This policy applies to all activities that occur while on workplace premises or while engaging in off-site activities or social events organized by the ROHCG and any associated social media.